PrefaceThe Soft Ones, innumerable, playing interminably in the vast field of light.

 But now there is more than just play.

-One of the elder Soft Ones, who has mastered many of the principles of cause and effect, of sequence, insists that entropy is not for the Soft Ones.
+One of the elder Soft Ones, who has mastered many of the principles of cause and effect, insists that entropy is not for the Soft Ones.
 It is dangerous, and brings something called unhappiness, which is a terrible thing.

 Others of the elder Soft Ones point out that, until they know unhappiness, they cannot know happiness.
 And they say that happiness must be a wonderful thing.

 And the rebel, for rebel he is, asks, "How can you know that happiness is so wonderful?"

 "The Hard Ones say it is."

 "I say it must be a terrible thing.
 Unhappiness is a terrible thing, and happiness requires unhappiness.
 Therefore happiness must be a terrible thing."

 Some of the Soft Ones are impressed.
 It sounds so logical.